Inside the basement of the Zion Lutheran Church high school kids are playing with Legos for the first time.

 That Lego will lead them—if all goes according to plan—towards breaking the cycle of poverty in their family.

-The Legos are part of the curriculum at PI (pursuit innovation) 515, a Des Moines non-profit organization, that teaches science, technology, education and math (STEM) concepts to underserved junior high and high school students and refugees during the school year.
-Classes are offered at the Zion Lutheran Church after school on Wednesday, Thursday and Saturday.
+The Legos are part of the curriculum for PI 515 (pursuit innovation)—a Des Moines-based non-profit organization that teaches science, technology, education and math (STEM) concepts to underserved junior high and high school students and refugees during the school year.
+Pi515 uses the Zion Lutheran Church for classes during the week and weekend.

-Because of partnerships with Facebook, AT&T, Best Buy, Prairie Meadows, Zion Lutheran Church and more, students last school year were able to work learn about coding, robotics and even built a drone.
+Because of partnerships with Facebook, AT&T, Best Buy, Prairie Meadows, Zion Lutheran Church and more, Pi515 worked with high school students in Central Iowa last school to code, understand robotics and even built a drone.

 “We are introducing robotics to kids who have never had Legos before,” PI 515 founder Nancy Mwirotsi says.
 “Having them learn just the basics.
 This one boy was just sleeping and dreaming about Legos because he just loved it, and he’s in high school.”